Close

 Yi-shin (standing) does a presentation during the AMR Centre student showcase.

 I plan to stay in London to embark on my early career in reproductive and sexual health.
-Life in London is full of uncertainties and challenges, and I am ready to take on the challenge along with my friends that I have made throughout this year in LSHTM.
+Life in London is full of uncertainties and challenges, and I am ready to take on the challenge along with the friends that I have made throughout this year in LSHTM.